MODFLOW-USGS/modflow6/doc/mf6io/mf6ivar/readme.md

 \# flopy parent_name_type parent_package MFPackage

 There are three possible types (or combination of them) that can be used for "parent package type", MFPackage, MFModel, and MFSimulation.
-If a package supports multiple types of parents (for example, it can be either in the model namefile or in a package, like the obs package), include all the types supported, seperating each type with a / (MFPackage/MFModel).
+If a package supports multiple types of parents (for example, it can be either in the model namefile or in a package, like the obs package), include all the types supported, separating each type with a / (MFPackage/MFModel).

 ## Creating Definition Files for New Models